How to Make a DIY LEGO Costume (Quick Overview)

 Here’s what I came up with: LEGO bricks!
 We had pretty much everything we needed to make these so it cost us just our time.
 And we managed to finish them the day of our party!
 I’m really happy with how they turned out and our guests loved them!

-Two adults dressed in LEGO brick costumes, one yellow and one blue, holding LEGO flowers in a home setting.
+Two adults dressed in DIY LEGO brick couples costumes, one yellow and one blue

 Lego block costumes!